Meandering the world, one whisky at a time

 Benriach the smoky twelve whisky with glass

-The Smoky Twelve single malt Scotch is created from a combination of unpeated and peated spirit, and these casks matured for at least twelve years in bourbon barrels, sherry casks, and Marsala wine casks.
-The whisky from each cask is then married together.
+The Smoky Twelve single malt Scotch is created from a combination of unpeated and peated spirit, and matured for at least twelve years in bourbon barrels, sherry casks, and Marsala wine casks.
+The whisky from each cask was then married together.

 According to Rowan, it is peated to about 35 ppm, which is similar to the Lagavulin 16 year old whisky.
 The peat used is from Caledonia.